DX493/SquidWoW/README.md

 * Broken textures in Gilneas city.
 * I NEED TO FIND A SOLUTION FOR CUSTOM M2 GODSAKE PLZ T\*RTA OR SOMEONE GIVE ME THE FILES
 * WaterChunk is a problem.
 Need to fix it.
 I have multiple choice.
 But one of my solution is the worst case.
-If i want find a solution i need to rebuilt the map from scratch.
+If i want find a solution i need to rebuilt the map from scratch. ( I have a solution, maybe.
+Need to investigate more and test. )
+* Next step are dungeons, DBCs related to maps (AreaZone, Lights .. )
 * Taking care of myself, staying healthy and sane
 * ...
 * *:)*